 A 360-degree camera captures images and videos that cover the entire environment around the camera.
-To achieve this, many images need to be taken from different angles and then stitched together to create a 360-degree image or video.
+To achieve this, many images must be captured from different angles and then stitched together to create a 360-degree image or video.
 A camera with multiple lenses can capture more images simultaneously, speeding up the capture process.
-Multiple lenses can also help to improve the stitching process, where the individual images are stitched together to create a seamless 360-degree image.
+In addition, multiple lenses can help improve what's called the "stitching" process, where individual images are stitched together to create a seamless 360-degree image.
 The more lenses a 360-degree camera has, the better it can usually capture the entire environment and the higher the quality of the resulting 360-degree image or video.

 Stereoscopic means that the 360° camera has lenses that are positioned to function like human eyes and can produce a stereoscopic image.
 Stereoscopic 360-degree cameras therefore capture not only a full 360-degree view, but also three-dimensional depth.
 This allows the viewer to look around the virtual environment and have a more immersive experience, as the depth perception enhances the illusion of a real environment.
 Stereoscopic 360-degree shots are particularly useful for virtual reality applications where the viewer should have the feeling of actually being in the virtual environment.
 In this context, it should be noted that the stereoscopic experience is much more natural for cameras with more than 6 lenses.